Key Stage 4

 - AQA Entry Level Certificates

-Students work in form bases according to ability across a range of subjects.
-There are 2 form bases in KS4, some with both Y10 & Y11 students.
+Students work in classes according to ability across a range of subjects.

 In addition to the academic programs of study, all students take part in a variety of community based activities and experiences working with external providers.